-Shame on you if you haven’t been to Bali yet, it is a sacred travel destination all Singaporeans should really be lusting after – well, shame on both my colleague and I then as we had recently made our first forage into Bali.
+Shame on you if you haven’t been to Bali yet, it is a sacred travel destination all Singaporeans should be craving for – well, shame on both my colleague and I then as we had recently made our first forage into Bali.

 We have took it upon ourselves to compile a quintessential cafe list, which includes all the good, the new and the delectables that you should visit while you’re there on a holiday.